joseporcar/endeavor_dotfiles/README.md

 - change stuff to Mocha
 - named screenshots on hyprshot
 - fullscreen functionality on hyprland (or hide topbar)
+- modularize this. (one repo for hypr, one repo for rofi, etc.)

 Backlog:
 - Evaluate Ghostty.
 If bad become a power kitty user